From this page, you can customize the amount of blue light emitted from your screen.

 The Day and Night Light sliders may seem to have strange values, but the lower the value the less blue light.
-This values will correspond to color temperature values of the screen.
+These values will correspond to the color temperature values of the screen.

 K or Kelvins and is the default measure for color temperature.

-Light of 100 or 6500 K is no color changes and calibrated display.
+Light of 100% is no color changes and calibrated display.

 Day Temperature is the temperature of the display during the day.